Lumbar extension is a vital part of the mobility of your lower back.

-If you can't bend backwards, and to the side, you'll be stooped forwards long before your time.
+If you can't bend into extension and to the side, you will be stooped forwards long before your time.

 You will often see older folk, and some not so elderly, walking as though they are stuck in a flexed position.
 Bending forwards as in picking something off the floor is usually painless, but extension causes immediate discomfort in the lower back and perhaps down the leg.

-This may be due to Parkinson's disease, but more usually because of severe wear and tear in the facet joints in the lower back.
+This may be due to Parkinson's disease but more usually because of severe wear and tear in the facet joints in the lower back.

-So, the chronic loss of extension is more common in the older person, and more usually affects the mid lower back, and the femoral nerve.
-That would cause pain on the side and front of the thigh, and the inner lower leg.
+So the chronic loss of extension is more common in the older person; and more usually affects the mid lower-back and the femoral nerve.
+That would cause pain on the side and front of the thigh and the inner lower leg.

-Of course the sciatic nerve can be affected too, and sometimes both.
+Of course the sciatic nerve can be affected too; and sometimes both.

 There is a solution; lumbar extension exercises.
-However, they must be done with great circumspection and I of course would recommend that you do it under the direction of your chiropractor.
+However they must be done with great circumspection and I of course would recommend that you do it under the direction of your chiropractor.

 After a serious slipped disc, the upper vertebra settles lower on its mate below; this means that the facets start to ride on one another causing degenerative change.

-In between acute episodes of lower back pain, when you will most likely need a course of chiropractic adjustments, that's the time to exercise your facets at home on a daily basis using these lumbar extension exercises.
+In between acute episodes of lower back pain, when you will most likely need a course of chiropractic adjustments, that's the time to mobilise your facets at home on a daily basis using these lumbar extension exercises.

-Yes, that's me up the ladder drilling holes to hold that escutcheon plate in place around the flue.
+Yes that is me up the ladder drilling holes to hold that escutcheon plate in place around the flue.
 Notice how my back is in extension; it was exactly this posture that set off a severe case of femoral nerve neuropathy in a patient recently.
 He had no back pain, just severe anterior thigh pain and weakness of the knee.
 He was lucky to escape surgery with chiropractic help.

-An aside: A woodstove heating system with a flue passing through the bedroom above is a wonder in any home.
-This is the stove downstairs in the lounge, the flue passes through the bedroom above.
-Magic!
+A woodstove heating system with a flue passing through the bedroom above by the way is a wonder in any home.